 - When the individual has been officially notified by mail that legal residency status has been obtained, he/she must register their birth certificate (Certificado de Nacimiento) which has to be apostilled in the Civil Registry (Registro Civil).

 - Finally, the individual must go to the National Directorate of Civil Identification, to collect their Uruguayan identification card.

-Do You Need Local Support in Uruguay?
+Do You Need Local Support for your Business Registration Process in Uruguay?

 If you are thinking about expanding your operations to Latin America, then Uruguay could be the right fit for your business.
 Uruguay, while often getting overlooked for its powerful neighbors (Argentina and Brazil), provides an attractive commercial environment for investors of all sizes.
 The government has implemented policies to ensure Uruguay is an open-market economy, facilitating investment in the region for foreign individuals and companies.

 It can be challenging to expand your business to a foreign country without a complete understanding of corporate compliance and statutory requirements.
 In this article, the key steps in the business registration process have been identified.
 If you are ready to start your own business in Uruguay and need additional information, then reach out to the experts at Biz Latin Hub.
-Get in contact with a member of our team today at [email protected] and see how we support you and your business in Uruguay.
+Get in contact with a member of our team today here and see how we support you and your business in Uruguay.